gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 I would have risked my life and soul and lied to the admirals.
 "A false trail," I would have said.
 "She exaggerated her brother-by-marriage's importance.
 She is not reliable.
 She is mad.
 I must sink her to protect my work.
-Oh, please, let me sink her, just this one."
+Oh, please, please let me sink her."
 Oë would have done it gladly.
 I have never, not among crew-caste Bantangui or even Thindi royalty, seen anyone be as cutting to a servant as *that woman*.

 But no, I had been trained too well.
 Do only what is necessary—that was one of the first lessons our teachers beat into us, along with loyalty, patience,